 GRANT SUPPORT

-I am the Principal Investigator for a study entitled “Treatment of the Cholesterol Defect in Children with the Smith-Lemli-Opitz Syndrome”, which is supported by MOI-RR00069, the Pediatric Clinical Translational Research Center (CTRC) at Children’s Hospital Colorado.
+I am the Principal Investigator for a study entitled “Treatment of the Cholesterol Defect in Children with the Smith-Lemli-Opitz Syndrome”, which has been supported by MOI-RR00069, the Pediatric Clinical Translational Research Center (CTRC) at Children’s Hospital Colorado.
 The CTRC paid for the investigational antioxidant medication dispensed to the patients, as well as the some of the laboratory studies of the patients in the past thru 2013.
 Currently insurance pays for lab work and studies under anesthesia.

-I have no current outside source of funding, but am seeking outside funding.
+I was accepted as a PI into the NICHD-supported National Consortium which studies sterol disorders, called STAIR, as of June 2016.
 I have written a new protocol to be funded by STAIR to use Cholic acid in addition to cholesterol and antioxidant treatment, which will start in 2019.
 The protocol has approved by NIH reviewers and is in the final stages of planning.

 Between the fall of 2007 and June 2013, I participated in a CDC funded protocol called CADDRE, developed to assess the underlying genetic contributions to autism.
-This was a multi-institutional study, in which CO is participating.
-I am collaborating with Dr Ann Reynolds of the Child Development Unit, Dr Anne Tsai, and Dr Naomi Meeks of Genetics on this project.
+This was a multi-institutional study.
 This Project paid for 5-10% of my salary through June 2013.
-Work still continues on this project as data analysis is in processcurrently and I have participated in several abstracts presented at genetics meetings regarding this project.
+This project is currently in the analytic phase, and I have co-authored several abstracts presented at genetics meetings regarding this project.
 The actual paper being written regarding the results of this study, for which I am a co-author, have been recently published.

-I received a small grant from the Special Olympics to support the research study of training physicians to care for patients with Down Syndrome, which was performed by medical Student Kirk Vance Mitchell under my guidance.

-I was awarded a $100,000 grant by the Co-Pilot Project of the CCTSI to study the Genetic Cause of Autism in Patients with Down Syndrome in 2010.
+I was awarded a $100,000 grant by the Co-Pilot Project of the CCTSI to study the Genetic Cause of Autism in Patients with Down syndrome in 2010.
 The funding for this project was extended through 2012.
 This project is continuing under Dr Tamim Shaik and I continue as a co-PI.

-I continue to be involved in two new grants funded by the Linda Crnic Center since 2013-2014:
+I continue to be involved in two grants funded by the Linda Crnic Center since 2013-2014:

 “Investigating the Genetic Etiology of Autism in Patients with Down Syndrome”, COMIRB 10-0276.
 This is a continuation of the study funded by the CCTSI in 2010, but using new genetic technologies to perform more sophisticated testing including whole exome sequencing.
 The PI for this project is Dr Tamim Shaikh.